 Preschoolers are curious, energetic and fascinated by the world around them.
 This means you can expect many ‘who’, ‘what’ and ‘why’ questions.
 You can also expect things to take a little longer, as your child explores their environment.
 For example, a walk to the letterbox might involve stopping to look at a bug on the footpath.

-As they try to understand the world, preschoolers can sometimes get distracted.
-It might seem like your preschooler isn’t listening to you – but he might still be trying to figure out something you said five minutes ago.
+As preschoolers try to understand the world, they can sometimes get distracted.
+It might seem like your child isn’t listening to you – but they might still be trying to figure out something you said 5 minutes ago.

 And preschoolers are getting better at self-regulation, which is great for getting along with others at preschool or playgroup.
-But your child still needs your help with expressing strong feelings appropriately and managing behaviour, especially in challenging situations.
+But your child will still need your help with expressing emotions and behaving in positive ways, especially in challenging situations.

 Going to preschool: why it’s good for children

 Children can benefit from going to preschool at this age.

 At preschool, your child can learn and develop new skills through play.
 These include skills like sharing, taking turns and problem-solving, which are important for getting along with other children and making friends.
 Preschool also gives your child the chance to practise following other people’s rules, which is good preparation for school later on.

 Some children can take a while to get used to preschool, and other children have fears about starting preschool.
 But it’s worth sticking with it.
 If you’re concerned about how your child is settling in at preschool, start by talking with your child’s preschool teacher.